 Step 3: Start stimulating conversations by starting your own

-The first sets of members are rolling on, so how can you stimulate conversations?
-The easiest way is to start welcoming news members and asking them to introduce themselves.
+The first sets of members are rolling on, so how can you stimulate discussions?
+The easiest way is to start welcoming new members and asking them to introduce themselves.

 When they start responding to the content and the questions that you’re posting, also acknowledge their effort.
 Thank your members for their contributions through a like or comment and encourage original posters to do the same.

 Although LinkedIn doesn’t allow you to pin a post anymore to the top of a group, we would still recommend creating a “Welcome post” as the group’s first post, and maybe once every week (depending on how active your group is) welcome the new members into the group with a small welcome post.
-You can ask them to introduce themselves, and do a gentle reminder of what the group is about and what the group rules are.
+You can ask them to introduce themselves and gently remind them what the group is about and what the group rules are.

 After that, it’s time to get the discussions going in your group.
 Posting (some initial) discussions in your group help your group in two different ways:

 - It helps kickstart conversations (as most people might be a bit afraid to be the first ones to post)